TritonDataCenter/containerpilot/docs/30-configuration/32-configuration-file.md

 [Read more](./35-watches.md).

 ### Control

 Jobs often need a way to send information back to ContainerPilot to reload its own configuration, to update metrics, to put a service into maintenance mode, etc. ContainerPilot exposes a HTTP control plane that listens on a local unix socket.
 By default this can be found at `/var/run/containerpilot.socket`, and the location can be changed via the `control` configuration field.

 [Read more](./37-control-plane.md).

 ### Telemetry

 If a `telemetry` option is provided, ContainerPilot will expose a [Prometheus](http://prometheus.io) HTTP client interface that can be used to scrape performance telemetry.
-The telemetry interface is advertised as a service to the discovery service similar to services configured via the `services` block.
-Each `sensor` for the telemetry service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
+The telemetry interface is advertised as a service to the discovery service similar to services configured via the `jobs` block.
+Each `metric` for the telemetry service will configure a collector for the [Prometheus client library](https://github.com/prometheus/client_golang).
+Jobs can record metrics via the control socket described above.
 A Prometheus server can then make HTTP requests to the telemetry endpoint.

 [Read more](./36-telemetry.md).